-We were not living on the boat, so I decided to remodel the whole galley in one continuous operation.
-Then it wouldn’t matter so much if any particular appliance was out of commission for a while, and I would not have to put my tools away and clean up after every day’s work.
+I decided to remodel the whole galley in one continuous operation.
+This way, it wouldn’t matter so much if any particular appliance was out of commission for a while, and I would not have to put my tools away and clean up after every day’s work.
 I could just leave it and continue the next day.

 For both the cook and the crew, there are not many more important areas in a boat.
 Of course, galleys vary enormously in shape and size from one vessel to the next, therefore our remodel reflected our personal ideas and needs.
 But most of the individual things I altered could be applied to any galley restoration.

 We decided to visit the West Marine superstore in Fort Lauderdale, Florida, which had a large selection of lovely modern appliances we could actually inspect, rather than buy online without seeing them.
-The Sailorman consignment warehouse was also only a few blocks away and full of similar goodies, and not just used equipment either.
+Sailorman, a consignment warehouse, was also only a few blocks away and full of similar goodies, and not just used equipment either.
+(Financially speaking, letting my wife loose in these places to shop for kitchen appliances was perhaps not a good idea.
+From there, things started to slip slightly out of control.)

 I had made a detailed drawing of the existing layout, with dimensions of the different places where things would be fitted.
 I could then take measurements of actual equipment and make sure they would fit.
 It’s a good thing I did because the dimensions listed on some leaflets and websites were not accurate; when you are planning to fit a new appliance into a fixed-size space, that’s important information to have.